-The hoist is required to take the equipment an miners up and down the shaft and also to bring ore to the surface for processing.
+The hoist must take the equipment and miners up and down the shaft and bring ore to the surface for processing.
 The drive used on the hoist is a large electric motor powered by a frequency converter.
 The floating or high-resistance grounding system is used as the dominant grounding system to ensure maximum security.
 Bender manufactures the ISOMETER® for optimal electrical safety in underground mining.

-Ventilation of underground mines is crucial for safe operation..
+Ventilation of underground mines is crucial for safe operation.
 An interruption to the ventilation is potentially life-threatening.
-It can also create potential for build up of gasses creating a fire hazard and loss of production due to mandatory evacuation.
+It can also create the potential for a build-up of gasses creating a fire hazard and loss of production due to mandatory evacuation.
 This means continuous ground-fault monitoring using RCMS is vital.
 Insulation resistance monitoring provides early detection of insulation breakdown and can assist in preventative maintenance planning.

-Drainage of underground mines is incredibly important.
-Any interruption to the drainage system increases the risks of shafts filling up with water ruining equipment and people being put in danger.
+Drainage of underground mines is essential.
+Any interruption to the drainage system increases the risks of shafts filling up with water ruining equipment, and people being put in danger.
 From this perspective, continuous insulation monitoring with ISOMETER®s or RCMS residual current monitoring systems (ground-fault monitors) is essential.
 Early detection of insulation degradation can help prevent prolonged and unnecessary downtime.
-Where portable trash pumps or submersible pumps are handled additional safety precautions should be taken by installation of Lifeguard GFCI’s for personnel protection.
+Where portable trash pumps or submersible pumps are handled, additional safety precautions should be taken by installing Bender Lifeguard units for personnel protection.